abbidabbers/pokemon/README.md

 allows Pokémon enthusiasts and those hunting for datasets to perform Pokémon-related data analysis more smoothly.

-Note some limitations: This data does not account for the two most recent Pokémon game releases, Pokémon Shining Pearl and Brilliant Diamond, and Pokémon Legends: Arceus, because the API has not yet added it to their database.
+Note some limitations: This data does not account for the most recent Pokémon game releases, Pokémon Shining Pearl and Brilliant Diamond, and Pokémon Legends: Arceus, because the API has not yet added it to their database.
 It also does not incorporate data from the upcoming games, Pokémon Scarlet and Violet (scheduled for release in Fall 2022).
 According to the PokéAPI’s documentation, some Pokémon Sword and Shield data may be inaccurate because of the method they used to obtain the information.
 Additionally, some information from the API has not been added or updated (we tried to use variables that have data for all generations).

 ## Installation